trevorjr31/vertotechnicalexercise/README.md

 NOTE
 ***'vertofront' folder is not required for install/run.
-It is the raw vueJS client dev folder; required client build is locatd in 'dist' folder***
+It is the raw vueJS client dev folder(https://github.com/trevorjr31/vertofront); required client build is locatd in 'dist' folder***